 Today I did have a driver turn onto the street I was running on and come dangerously close to hitting me.
-He clearly did not see me--it probably would've improved his vision if he'd scraped the ice of his windshield before pulling away in his death machine.
-I was alert enough to move way over and avoid his car but if I hadn't been watching I'm pretty sure he would have hit me.
+He clearly did not see me--it probably would've improved his vision if he'd scraped the ice off his windshield before pulling away in his death machine.
+I was alert enough to move way over and avoid his car, but if I hadn't been watching, I'm pretty sure he would have hit me.

-I got up a little gimpy but felt fine after a minute or two and then finished my 8 miles.
-Then, as I went to pull my apartment key out--whoops, no key.
-So I turned my 8 mile run into a 9 mile run after I ran back and miraculously found my key.
+I got up a little gimpy, but felt fine after a minute or two.
+After finishing my 8 miles, I went to pull my apartment key out--whoops, no key.
+So, I turned my 8 mile run into a 9 mile run after I ran back and miraculously found my key.
 It was right in the middle of the patch of ice.

-With all that I still put 7 miles in this morning and the thought of running on a treadmill didn't even come into my mind.
+Despite dealing with all that nonsense yesterday, I still put 7 miles in this morning, and the thought of running on a treadmill didn't even come into my mind.
 I love running outside!